 A top masters marathon skier, Gene brings a great technical background in sports science, and has many years experience coaching Youth, Junior, College, and Masters skiers.
 He loves going fast on the downhills and loves good classic conditions.

-A friend taught him to Nordic ski at Theodore Wirth back in 1983 as cross training for triathlons.
-Loves Nordic and alpine skiing, paddling canoe and surf ski, trail running and cycling.
-Coached Nordic skiing at MYSL (French Reg.
-Park) 1993-2000, Maple Grove High School Nordic team 2001-2011, Gear West adults 2012, LNR adults 2012, and excited to work with FAST KIDS!
+Before skate skiing was a thing, a friend taught Jonathan to Nordic ski at Theodore Wirth as cross training for triathlons.
+Loves Nordic and Alpine skiing, Paddling SUP, canoe, and surfski, Trail running and cycling.
+Started coaching Nordic skiing with MYSL (French Reg.
+Park) 1993-2000, then Maple Grove High School Nordic team 2001-2011, in 2012 started coaching with Gear West and LNR adults.
+Still enjoys sharing the sports he loves.

 Mary has raced in the Minnesota State High School meet, in the Junior Olympics for the Central Team, and for the Division I Nordic program at Middlebury College.
 Returning to Minnesota after years abroad has meant returning to skiing and training.
 Mary is a licensed teacher with experience teaching and coaching middle school kids.
 She coached cross-country and track and ran the ski club at middle school for four years.
 Last year, she was an assistant coach for the Southwest High School nordic team.
 She first discovered the benefits of Loppet Foundation training programs for herself, then enrolled her own kids in Loppet FAST KIDS programs.
 Coaching the Fast Kids program since 2013, she has had a great time watching how fast young athletes can learn to ski fast!